 Joshua Oppenheimer is a two-time Oscar® nominated film director born in the USA.
 His debut feature film, The Act of Killing (2014 Academy Award Nominee for Best Documentary), was named Film of the Year in the 2013 by the Guardian and the Sight and Sound Film Poll, and won 72 international awards, including a European Film Award, a BAFTA, an Asia Pacific Screen Award, a Berlinale Audience Award, and the Guardian Film Award for Best Film.
 His second film, The Look of Silence (2016 Academy Award Nominee for Best Documentary), premiered at the 71st Venice Film Festival, where it won five awards, including the Grand Jury Prize, the international critics award (FIPRESCI Prize) and the European film critics award (FEDEORA Prize).
 Since then, The Look of Silence has received 73 international awards, including an Independent Spirit Award for Best Documentary, an International Documentary Association Award for Best Documentary, a Gotham Award for Best Documentary, and three Cinema Eye Honors.
 In 2015, Joshua Oppenheimer received a MacArthur Fellowship (popularly known as ’the genius grant’).

 Camilla Magid is an award-winning documentary filmmaker born in Denmark.
 She studied Film at the University of Copenhagen, and Arabic Language and Culture at the Royal Danish Defense College.
 From this platform she made her first documentary "The Black Lines" (2006) which was shot in Syria.
 She has since made several documentaries in Denmark, Australia, the Middle East and Africa.
 Her latest film, "White Black Boy", about a boy with albinism in Tanzania, was nominated by the Danish Critic Association and has traveled to many international film festivals.
-Camilla is directing the documentary "Transformation" for Final Cut for Real.
+Camilla has directed the documentary "Land of the Free" for Final Cut for Real.

 Carl Olsson was born in 1984 in Kalmar, Sweden.
 He is educated at The National Film School of Denmark as a documentary film director (2009-2013).
 His graduation film 'Blessed Be This Place' (2013) was nominated for the Danish Academy Award, Robert Award 2014, and it has won several international awards and been at numerous festivals.
 His previous film from The Danish Film School, 'Mr. Magdy, Room Number 17 Please', won Special Mention at Stockholm International Film Festival 2013.
 He has further received education at Dramatiska Institutet/Stockholm Academy of Dramatic Arts and Nordens Folkhögskola Biskops Arnö in Stockholm, Sweden.
 His works include documentary film, visual art in relation to theatre and dance performances, music videos, trailers and dance films.
 He lives in Copenhagen and works primarily in Denmark and Sweden as a film director.